CU-Robotics/buff-code/buffpy/data/robots/README.md

+# Robot Descriptions
+Yaml files containing the nodes and data that make up a robot.
+Almost a rip off of roslaunch

+## Adding a robot

+1. Modify `robots.yaml` to have the IP and type of your robot

+    IP_ADDRESS:
+      'ROBOT_TYPE'

+## Setting a machine's default robot

+1. Change `self.txt` to have the name of the robot

-# Adding a robot definition
+## Adding a robot definition

 1. Copy penguin into a directory with the name of your robot
 2. Swap the urdf for your own